Demonstration of weighted graph optimization on a Rydberg atom array using local light-shifts: Experiment Setup

 After rearrangement, atoms are optically pumped into the $\ket{4,0}$ hyperfine state using $\pi$-polarized light on the Cs $D_1$ transition resonant with the $F=4\rightarrow F'=4$, achieving an optical pumping efficiency of $0.971(9)$ measured using microwave benchmarking \cite{nikolov23}.

-For the experiments in this paper, prior to Rydberg operations the optical dipole traps are ramped down to 15~$\mu$K, cooling the atoms to temperatures of 2~$\mu$K. Atoms are then released for 5~$\mu$s to minimise the mechanical force of the tweezer beams on the Rydberg states, and atoms are then recaptured at 1~mK to facilitate efficient Rydberg state detection \cite{leseleuc18}.
+For the experiments in this paper, prior to Rydberg operations the optical dipole traps are ramped down to 15~$\mu$K, cooling the atoms to temperatures of 2~$\mu$K. Atoms are then released from the traps for 5~$\mu$s to minimise the mechanical force of the tweezer beams on the Rydberg states, and atoms are then recaptured at 1~mK to facilitate Rydberg state detection via ejection of the Rydberg states from the traps.
+For the current parameters we estimate a Rydberg detection error of 8.5\% \cite{leseleuc18}.